Fort Saginaw Mall: History

 Fort Saginaw Mall opened in Buena Vista Township, a charter township just outside the city limits of Saginaw, Michigan, on December 2, 1966.
 It was an L-shaped enclosed mall, comprising an eastern and southern wing.
 Federal's, a department store based in Detroit, Michigan, served as the eastern anchor store; at the southern end, but not accessible from the mall concourse itself, was a Kmart discount store with adjacent Kmart Foods supermarket.
 A five-and-dime store called Scott's 5 & 10, as well as a small movie theater, were also located in the southern wing, and overall, the mall comprised forty stores at its peak.
 It was the only mall in Saginaw until Fashion Square Mall opened in 1972, on the north end of town.

 In 1982, the mall began facing increased vacancy.
 As a result, Cafaro Company renamed the complex Fort Saginaw Outlet Mall and began adding outlet stores.
 Coinciding with this renaming, the interior was renovated, and the eastern anchor, after having operated as Robert Hall Village and Consumer Outlet Mart for a short period, was tenanted by Burlington Coat Factory.

 By the 1990s, the mall had become increasingly vacant.
-The property closed entirely in 1996 except for Kmart.
+The property closed entirely on March 7, 1995, due to a sprinkler problem, except for Kmart.
 In 2001, Kmart proposed to demolish the abandoned mall property in favor of a new store, but these plans were canceled when the chain filed for bankruptcy.